Honda Fit (second generation): Thailand

 The second-generation Fit was marketed in Thailand as the Jazz.
 The second generation model has been unveiled on 23 March 2008.
 3 trim levels were offered, which were S, V and SV.
-Cars with the S trim level will have 5-speed manual and 5-speed automatic transmission while the V and SV trims with only automatic transmissions.
+Cars with the S trim level would have 5-speed manual and 5-speed automatic transmission while the V and SV trims with only automatic transmission.
 All trim levels have the 1.5-litre 16V engine with i-VTEC, ABS and CD/MP3 radio.
-The Jazz in Thailand gets a facelift in January 2011 with new front grille and rear bumper, sees an addition of front dual airbags across the range and front fog lights in SV models.
+The Jazz in Thailand got a facelift in January 2011 with new front grille and rear bumper, sees an addition of front dual airbags across the range and front fog lights in SV models.

 In early 2012, the Thai government allowed Honda Thailand to import the Jazz and Accord models from Japan to serve buyers in Thailand without any additional excise and import tax, due to a flood in the Honda plant in Ayutthaya province.
 The Japan-imported Jazz came with HID headlights and six airbags.

 The Jazz hybrid was launched in Thailand in July 2012, the first hybrid in the country's sub-compact market.
 First time buyers of the car are eligible for Thai government's first car tax rebate.
 The Jazz that is built in Thailand were exported to the Philippines and Australia.

 Philippines

-The second-generation Jazz was launched in October 2008 with two trim levels; 1.3 S and 1.5 V. The 1.3 S was available in 5-speed manual or 5-speed automatic while the 1.5 V was only available in 5-speed automatic with paddle shifters and receives a different style alloy wheels.
-In 2011 a facelift version was launched.
-It received newly designed front bumpers and new alloy wheels for both 1.3-litre and 1.5-litre variants and fog lights are now available in the 1.5-litre variants.
+The second-generation Honda Jazz was introduced to the Philippine market in October 2008, making its debut at the 2nd Philippine International Motor Show.
+Honda promoted the Jazz as a versatile subcompact hatchback with a competitive introductory price aimed at both young professionals and small families.

+The model was offered in two trim levels: